 Bachelor's Thesis Award

-Since 2019 CRASIS presents an award of € 500 for the best submitted Bachelor’s Thesis written at the University of Groningen or the Protestant Theological University in Groningen and dealing with a research topic covered by CRASIS: ancient history, classical languages, archaeology, and ancient Judaism, Christianity, and Islam.
+Since 2019 CRASIS has offered an award for the best submitted Bachelor’s Thesis written at the University of Groningen or the Protestant Theological University in Groningen and dealing with a research topic covered by CRASIS: ancient history, classical languages, archaeology, and ancient Judaism, Christianity, and Islam.
+The winner, who receives a prize of € 500, is announced annually at the first Ancient World Seminar of the academic year.

 -